RoamGuru Roam Guru

 Culture & History

-Naples: A City That Refuses to Apologize
+Naples: The City That Invented Pizza, Survived Vesuvius, and Refuses to Apologize for Its Chaos

 Beyond the pizza and Pompeii day trips lies Italy's most authentic metropolis—2,800 years of layered history, underground cities, and a defiant local culture that survives earthquakes, volcanoes, and centuries of northern disdain.